What is MyFig?

 - Improvements will be made to the pedestrian zone on the north side of the street by repairing the paving, increasing pedestrian scale lighting and adding street trees.

 - On the south side of the street, the physical configuration of the sidewalk cannot be changed, but paving will be repaired and lighting improved as needed and possible.

 - Transit waiting areas on both the north and south side of the street will be improved as needed, and to the extent that space constraints allow, and connections across the street facilitated by highly visible crosswalk striping.

-The MyFigueroa project launched in 2010 and will be completed in early 2018
+The MyFigueroa project launched in 2010 and will be completed in Spring 2018

 MyFigueroa was funded in 2010 by a $20 million Proposition 1C grant under the custodianship of the Community Redevelopment Agency of Los Angeles (CRA/LA).
 Proposition 1C funding improves infrastructure for new development in urban areas, with the goal of making streets, sidewalks and transit more accessible for residents of affordable housing.
 With the dissolution of the CRA/LA in 2011, the project was transitioned over to LADOT.
-The project is expected to be completed in early 2018.
+The project is expected to be completed in 2018.